 If you’ve ever had friends or loved ones that struggled with addiction, you’ve probably been the recipient of their lies from time to time.
-It’s not uncommon for those struggling with addictive behaviors to lie to themselves and others about their drinking or drugging habits.
-In fact, addiction experts believe lying is actually goes hand in hand with addiction.
+It’s not uncommon for those struggling with addictive behaviors to lie to themselves and others about their drinking or drug habits.
+In fact, addiction experts believe lying actually goes hand in hand with addiction.

 If you have a loved one that’s struggling with lying and/or addiction, it’s likely you have some concerns and questions.
-This article will help you come to know more about pathological liar symptoms and addiction – and how you can content with either.
+This article will help you come to know more about pathological liar symptoms and addiction – and how you can be content with either.

 Why People Lie About Their Addiction

 Those that struggle with addiction do tend to lie about various things.
 Some do it consciously, while others have no idea that what they are saying is a lie.
 They may totally believe that what they are saying is true.

 Here are some common reasons people may lie about addiction:

 - To keep their addiction a secret.
 Those struggling with addictive behaviors usually want to keep their addiction a secret.
 They think that if others knew the truth about them, they’d feel quite ashamed.
 They may fear rejection, abandonment, or be faced with an ultimatum to stop the addiction.

 - They lie to avoid conflict. – Many people struggling with addiction lie to loved ones because they don’t want to have conflict or confrontation.
 They know that if they admit to abusing substances or engaging in some other addictive behavior, it could cause contrast.
 They may not want to or be able to cope with that confrontation in a healthy way.
 It’s not uncommon for them to have poor communication or conflict-resolution skills.
 The thought of having to be confronted by a loved one due to addictive behavior can cause so much anxiety for them.
 Therefore, they lie over and over to try to avoid confrontation.